d-d-wolfe/d-d-wolfe.github.io-learning-journal/html-basics.md

 - It is important to know what tags are available and what they do and where they can go in the structure.

+*HTML5 Layout*

+- In previous versions of HTML we used multiple <div> elements.
+The new elements included in HTML5, which indicate the purpose of different parts of a webpage, allow for clearer code.

+- Older browsers, like Internet Explorer 8 (and older), that don't understand HTML5, need to be told which elements are block-level elements.
+Extra JavaScript is needed to make HTML5 elements work, and you can find that code, fro free, on Google.